cdsvdsvfs/SED/README.md

 ![framework](Table1.png)

-# Results on Web-aircraft, Web-bird, and Web-car:
+# Results on Web-Aircraft, Web-Bird, and Web-Car:

 ![framework](Table2.png)

-# Effects of different compoments in test accuracy (%) onCIFAR100N (noise rate and noise type are 0.5 and symmetric,respectively)
+# Effects of different components in test accuracy (%) on CIFAR100N (noise rate and noise type are 0.5 and symmetric, respectively)

 ![framework](Table3.png)